 Cooling water for the power plant is sourced from the Luong Gac channel and discharged via the De Dach River to the Thac Thay River.
 A buried pipeline was constructed for this purpose.

 Financing for the Vietnamese coal power project was provided by 12 foreign banks, including BNP Paribas, Credit Agricole, HSBC, ING, Natixis, Societe Generale, Sumitomo Mitsui Banking, Mizuho Corporate Bank, Standard Chartered, UniCredit, Credit Industriel et Commercial and DZ Bank.

 Korea Eximbank and Korea Trade Insurance Corporation (K-sure) provided commercial guarantees and political risk cover.

 Power purchase from Mong Duong-2 plant

-Vietnam Electricity (EVN) will purchase the entire electricity produced at Mong Duong-2 under a 25-year power purchase agreement.
+Vietnam Electricity (EVN) purchases the entire electricity produced at Mong Duong-2 under a 25-year power purchase agreement.

-Contractors involved with the Mong Duong-2 project development
+Contractors involved in the Mong Duong-2 project development

 Doosan Heavy Industries & Construction is the engineering, procurement and construction (EPC) contractor, as well as the boiler and turbine generator equipment supplier.

 Doosan subcontracted Yokogawa Electric for the supply of control systems.
-The supply order included the CENTUM VP integrated production control system for the power plant's boilers, turbines and auxiliary facilities, and the ProSafe-RS safety instrumentation system.
+The supply order included the CENTUM VP integrated production control system for the power plant’s boilers, turbines and auxiliary facilities, as well as the ProSafe-RS safety instrumentation system.

 Shearman & Sterling acted as the adviser for the lead sponsor, AES Corporation, in relation to financing for the power plant.